exiang/open_hub_wiki/Override-Core.md

 require_once(dirname(__FILE__).'/../protected/components/WebApplication.php');
 $app = new WebApplication($config);
 ```
-In `WebApplication`, when `createController` is called, OpenHub will first check for controller with exact name found in `protected/overrides/controllers` folder or not.
+In `WebApplication`, when `createController` is called, OpenHub will first check for controller with exact name found in `protected/overrides/controllers` folder.
 If found, the overridden version will be use.
 Reference: https://forum.yiiframework.com/t/controller-override/48217